Di-Gu/ml-art-final2-dejavu/README.md

 - scripts/ and util/: auxiliary files

 - Guide to repeat this project: colorization.ipynb
-- test.py and train.py: for customized use
+- test.py and train.py: for customized useage

 ## Results